jlertle/jle-express/README.md

 **WORK IN PROGRESS**

-Project Template for Express, Mithril, Caminte, Covered (testing/security)
+Project Template for Express, Mithril, Caminte with Coverage (testing/security)

 Includes a few npm `scripts` [(no gulp or grunt needed)](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool).